sfc-gh-dwilczak/tutorials/docs/snowflake/container/introduction/introduction.md

 ### Snowflake

 ### Build Application
-Our goal is to run the application locally and check if it works and then upload the dockerfile / image to our snowflake image repository so it can be hosted on Snowflake container services.
+Our goal is to run the application locally and check if it works and then upload the built docker image to our snowflake image repository so it can be hosted on Snowflake container services.

 !!!
 Note
     Please install docker desktop - [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)